 Watch the video below to learn more…

-73% of learners went on to achieve national expectations at the end of Key Stages 1 and 2, despite not being originally predicted to do so.
-See a Sample School Report here.
+74% of pupils went on to achieve national expectations at the end of Key Stages 1 and 2, despite not being originally predicted to do so.

 Numbers Count works very well for secondary pupils as well as primary pupils – download a research study here